brez/iron-umbrella/README.md

 You can't run this from the directory it is NOT a traditional 'localhost' thing due to security restrictions on how the audio files load.
 You MUST set up a domain name in your /etc/hosts file and then point to that to make it work.

-NOTE - the audio in the /audio dir has been removed due to copyright restrictions.
+NOTE - the audio in the /audio has been removed in light of to copyright restrictions.